rljc/SamSungDataClean/CodeBook.md

 - Triaxial estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.

-Each of these 79 columns contains a measure for each feature defined and retained during the transformations applied.
-During these transformations only meand and standard deviation information has been retained.
+Each of these 79 columns names designates a measure for each feature defined and retained during the transformations applied: only mean and standard deviation information has been retained.

 The elements used to name the columns need to be interpreted in this way:
 - *time*: signals captured at a constant rate of 50 Hz, then filtered.